fwang2/hpc-ml/README.md

+---
+layout: default
+---

-my notes on ML/DL and HPC.
+My notes on ML/DL and HPC:

 - [The Setup](#the-setup)
 - [Regression](#regression)